GulMuhammad-CS/Java_Clinic_Management_System_GULIFY/README.txt

 (6) SQL QUERIES FOR INSERTING TESTING DATA

 recommended to only execute these queries in the SQLite DB Browser once admin has been set up.
 The purpose of inputting this data is simply for demonstration sake, for example for the sake of demonstrating appointment bookings, or handling prescriptions.
 The system is also capable of running without this data, it is simply for ease of demonstration.
 To add this information, click on Execute SQL tab, and copy and paste the code below.
 It will automatically insert data into all tables save for prescriptions and appointments, as those are added in their own system.
+Lastly, please note that all the information below regarding any admin, doctor, or patient are purely fictional, and are not meant to resemble any person.

 -- Insert Admins:
 INSERT INTO Admins (AdminName, AdminEmail, AdminPassword, AccessLevel) VALUES